-\textbf{Evaluation.} To evaluate student performance, we split sequences into training, validation, and test sets with a proportion of 8:1:1.
-To ensure the reliability of our experiments, we repeat running every trial five times with different random seeds.
-Furthermore, area under the curve (AUC) and accuracy (ACC) are used as evaluations metrics, which are commonly used in the KT task.
-We also apply the early stopping strategy that each training process is halted when the performance on the validation set does not peak for 10 consecutive epochs.\\
+We use a five-fold cross validation to evaluate student performance.
+Furthermore, area under the curve (AUC), accuracy (ACC) and root mean squared error (RMSE) are used as evaluation metrics, which are commonly used in KT tasks.
+We also apply the early stopping strategy that stops each training process the performance on the validation set does not improve for 10 consecutive epochs.